Who Are the Browns' Greatest Defensive Players of All Time?

 - Awards: Hall of Fame (1977), Browns Ring of Honor, NFL 1940s All-Decade Team

 Bill Willis anchored the defense for the Browns in their first eight seasons of existence.
 As such, he won five straight championships to open his career and appeared in the championship each of the next three seasons.
-During Willis' tenure, the Cleveland defense allowed the fewest points in the league six times and the second-fewest in the other two seasons.
+During Willis' tenure, Cleveland's defense allowed the fewest points in the league six times and the second-fewest in the other two seasons.
 He helped the Browns finish as the only team in AAFC history to never give up more than 200 points in a season.

 In 1950, the Browns weren't expected to be competitive in their first season in the NFL, but players like Willis helped them finish with a 10–2 record and a spot in a one-game playoff to see which American Conference team would advance to the NFL title game.
 In that matchup against the Giants, Willis made multiple defensive stops near the goal line as the Browns nursed a 3–0 lead, and he then was part of the contingent that tackled New York quarterback Charlie Conerly for a safety in the eventual 8–3 victory.
-Cleveland would then defeat the Rams a week later for the NFL title.
+Cleveland would go on to defeat the Rams a week later for the NFL title.

 With so many standout defensive players in the history of the Browns, there were numerous players right on the cusp of being included among the top 10.
 Listed below are several players who left an indelible mark on team history, but didn't quite make the cut.